 Scott Greene – Deluge

-Scott Greene’s masterpiece Deluge was inspired by a conté drawing by Leonardo da Vinci that depicts an aerial view of patches of land inundated by a storm of biblical proportions.
-Details gradually emerge within a controlled and cinematic study of atmospheric effects, movement, destruction, and chaos.
-The work is about the power of nature as well as the loss of control over our waste.
+Deluge was inspired by a conte drawing by Leonardo da Vinci that depicts an aerial view of patches of land inundated by a storm of biblical proportions.
+Details gradually emerge within a graceful and cinematic study of atmospheric effects, movement, destruction, and chaos.
+The work is as much about the power of nature as it is about the loss of control over our waste.
 Harkening back to the awe and destruction of old master paintings of the sublime, Deluge holds up a mirror inviting us to reflect on the fact that our actions have consequences.

 Art critic Wesley Pulkka writes of Scott Greene’s “Deluge”:

 “Albuquerque master painter Scott Greene(s) …impeccably executed (paintings) chronicle our descent into the morass obsolescence endemic to a consumer-based economy.
 Greene is a truth-telling environmentalist who (to paraphrase Bob Dylan) can paint the rubber off the tire and scare the bird off the wire.

 by Keira Seidenberg, Art History/Gender Studies student, McGill University